ttmgr/Wetland_Health/Analysis.md

 - Generation of taxonomic reports

 ### 3. Assembly and Polishing
-- Primary assembly using Flye
+- Metagenome assembly using Flye
-- Alternative assembly using MetaMDBG
 - Read mapping using Minimap2
 - Assembly polishing using Racon
+- Assembly statistics using assembly-stats

 ## Directory Structure
 ```